zacharyehren/doorchat/README.md

 ## Doorchat
+Get connected with all of your favorite folks at Doordash!

 ## Configuration

 The project uses Node to run a JS server in development.
-This will be important when we want to use urls /album or /collection instead of the basic album.html or collection.html.
-It may  help to review [our resource on NPM and `package.json` files](https://www.bloc.io/resources/npm-and-package-json).

 Install the project dependencies by running: